 Simply put, Cuomo’s brilliant management of the board sealed its detachment from the community and its humble obedience to him.

 That firewall is over, demolished, torn down, obliterated, but what came next is worse.
-RIOC now operates according to its own rules, not laws, and it all started with canning Susan Rosenthal.
+RIOC now operates according to its own rules, not laws, and it all accelerated with canning Susan Rosenthal.

 Why Lawless RIOC Must Get Out